freshaudio/fresh-audio/crew-members/rick.md

 All time favourite album: Teenage Fanclub - Bandwagonesque

 ## Recent work:
++ The only way is Essex
-+ Made in Chelsea
++ Made In Chelsea
-+ Stage School
++ The National Lottery
++ Coach Trip: Road to Ibiza
++ Let it Shine
++ Celebs Go Dating
++ The One Show
++ Take Me Out
 + Lookalikes
-+ GP's Behind Closed Doors
-+ Date My Mum
-+ Tour Group
-+ One Show
 + Blue Peter
-+ Brit Awards
-+ Big Star's Little Star

 To book Rick please call [07984 189 135](tel:+447984189135) or email [amanda@freshaudio.tv](mailto:amanda@freshaudio.tv)